KhashiGh/khashi.github.io/index.md

       url: "/files/JMP_Kashi.pdf"
 excerpt: "PhD Candidate in Applied Economics at the University of Memphis"
 ---
 Welcome to my academic website.
-I am a PhD Candidate in Applied Economics at the University of Memphis.
+I am a PhD Candidate in Applied Economics at the University of Illinois Urbana-Champaign.